-The Co-Heads of PSHE and RSE will monitor the provision of the various dimensions of the programme by examining plans, schemes of work and samples of student work at regular intervals.
+The Head of PSHE and RSE will monitor the provision of the various dimensions of the programme by examining plans, schemes of work and samples of student work at regular intervals.
 The programme will be evaluated annually by means of questionnaire response sheets, needs assessments given to pupils and by discussion with pupils, staff and parents.
 The results of the evaluation will be reported to these groups of interested parties and their suggestions sought for improvements.
 Governors will consider all such evaluations and suggestions before approving the policy.
 The Governors will approve the RSE policy and hold the Head to account for its implementation.

-Monitoring of the delivery of RSE is overseen by the Co-Heads of PSHE and RSE as follows:
+Monitoring of the delivery of RSE is overseen by the Head of PSHE and RSE as follows:

-- Teachers' feedback on pupils' development in RSE to the Co-Heads of PSHE and RSE by way of the fortnightly department meetings; - Monitoring of students' development and understanding in RSE by Co-Heads of PSHE and RSE through end of half term assessments; - Termly review of schemes of work and samples of pupils' work by Co-Heads of PSHE and RSE followed by a review meeting with Deputy Head Pastoral (DHP) and Head; - A mid year review questionnaire will be sent to parents, staff and pupils to elicit feedback.
-An action plan based on the feedback will be shared. - The DHP meets the Governor with oversight of Safeguarding each term to report back on RSE teaching and learning.
-An annual review of PSHE/RSE is fed back to the Governing Board via Governor with oversight of Safeguarding in the June meeting of the board of governors. - This policy will be reviewed annually between March and June by the Co-Heads of PSHE and RSE, DHP and the Head in consultation with pupils, staff and parents.
+- Teachers' feedback on pupils' development in RSE to the Head of PSHE and RSE by way of the fortnightly department meetings; - Monitoring of students' development and understanding in RSE by the Head of PSHE and RSE through end of half term assessments; - Termly review of schemes of work and samples of pupils' work by the Head of PSHE and RSE followed by a review meeting with the Deputy Head (DH) and Head; - A mid year review questionnaire will be sent to parents, staff and pupils to elicit feedback.
+An action plan based on the feedback will be shared. - The Director of Pastoral Care meets the Governor with oversight of Safeguarding each term to report back on RSE teaching and learning.
+An annual review of PSHE/RSE is fed back to the Governing Board via Governor with oversight of Safeguarding in the June meeting of the board of governors. - This policy will be reviewed annually between March and June by the Head of PSHE and RSE, Director of Pastoral Care and the Head in consultation with pupils, staff and parents.
 The findings of this review will be shared with all interested parties.
 The Governing Board will consider the results of the annual review and consultation before approving any updates to the policy.